namitoyokota/namitoyokota/venminder/brags.md

 ### Migrations

+The following is a list of notable migrations made to the Control Assessments codebase:

 -   Upgraded deprecated `vm-grid-v2` to vm-library's [`vm-grid-v3`](https://venminder.atlassian.net/browse/PHX-1269) component
 -   Migrated native HTML elements within Control Assessments to `vm-library` shared components (checkbox, date picker, inputs, etc).
 -   Upgrade the [Font Awesome package](https://venminder.atlassian.net/browse/PHX-901) from version 4 to 6.
 -   Deprecated the `moment.js` package to [`date-fns`](https://venminder.atlassian.net/browse/PHX-1170) as the moment package is no longer managed.
--   Migrated Bootstray layout system to CSS Flexbox and Grid.
+-   Migrated Bootstrap layout system to CSS Flexbox and Grid.

 <hr />